 Ramrod Ranch (Bird Blind Photography Workshops)

-Come visit the Ramrod Ranch and have birds enchant your senses.
-May is a time of great activity, with migrants coming to drink, nest, and feed their young.
+Come and visit the Ramrod Ranch and have birds enchant your senses.
+Fall is a time of great activity, with migrants and resident birds coming to drink to my small life-giving ponds.
+Water is scarce at this time of year and attracts many species of birds.
 The Ramrod Ranch is really a magical place to experience all that Nature can offer.

-Each session limited to five photographers for personal instruction, so please sign up at the link below to register and confirm your spot.
-(All sessions from 2009 to 2014 sold out)
+Each session is also limited to five photographers for personal instruction, so please sign up at the link below to register and confirm your spot.
+(All sessions from 2009 to 2016 sold out!)

-Linda Rutherford says: “Thanks for all your help!
+“Thanks for all your help!
 I really appreciate your willingness to help new photography students.
-The Ranch is a very special place that was wonderful to visit.”
+The Ranch is a very special place that was wonderful to visit.” – Linda Rutherford

-Nancy Wold says: “Bruce, your photography continues to fill my soul!
-You capture the heart of nature.”
+“Bruce, your photography continues to fill my soul!
+You capture the heart of nature.” – Nancy Wold

 Over sixty-six years ago, my dad wanted a place of his own to go deer hunting.
 Thus, the ramrod ranch was born.
 A son’s duty is to follow his father footsteps in learning about guns and hunting—a rite of passage into adulthood.
 Somewhere along the way, around eighteen years of age, I started to break from my father’s path.
 I saw death up close and personal with the dark, black, shining eye of a black-tail deer buck gone dull and gray with death by my own hand.
 This is the moment that changed my life; setting me on the path of cherishing life, rejecting the killing that comes with hunting.